 Preparation for scar revision will vary based on the type of procedure you plan to undergo.

 Dr. Quereshy will help you prepare for your scar revision procedure and provide you with aftercare instructions and necessary prescriptions well in advance so you feel relaxed and ready for surgery.
 If you smoke or use other tobacco products, you will be required to quit using them at least six weeks before scar revision, as they can compromise healing.

 Two weeks before and after scar revision surgery, you will be directed to discontinue taking medications and supplements that can thin the blood, such as ibuprofen, aspirin and vitamin E. Abstain from alcohol for one week prior to surgery, and do not eat or drink anything after midnight the night before surgery if you are having general or sedation anesthesia.
 If local anesthesia is going to be used, this will not be necessary.

 Let Dr. Quereshy know if you notice any signs of infection or illness prior to your scar revision procedure, as it is imperative you be in good health before undergoing cosmetic surgery of any kind.

 Dress comfortably the day of surgery, and depending on the location of the scars being treated and the nature of your scar revision procedure, you may be instructed not to wear makeup, nail polish, jewelry, other metal items or contact lenses.
 Bring glasses to help you read necessary paperwork if needed.

 Scar Revision Treatments in Cleveland, Akron, Medina

 The Visage Surgical Institute is located in Medina, Ohio and serves local scar revision patients, as well as those from the greater Cleveland and Akron metro areas.
-For more information about scar revision, or to schedule a consultation with Dr. Quereshy, please call Medina Office Phone Number 330-721-2323.
+For more information about scar revision, or to schedule a consultation with Dr. Quereshy, please call Visage Surgical Institute Medina Phone Number 330-721-2323.